justMoritz/scrollimate.js/readme.md

 ### <a name="saTabsExclusion"></a>EXCLUDE LINKS

 You want to have a link within your navigation that does something else.
 An external link, a popup link, etc. This is possible by simply adding the `data-saexclude` attribute to the anchor element.

+### <a name="saTabsExclusion"></a>Non-Indexed Version

+Tabscroll an also be used in a “non-indexed version” that does not keep track of its state via the URL but instead uses click events to change tabs.
+Useful if your page already tracks another application state via the URL.
+In order to achieve this, DOCUMENTATION COMING SOON

 ---
 ---